wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-22-06-39-50.png) 00:45

-_Note: the funky option gives us those weird characters but you should never use these charactres in a real world situation because they are inaccessible to someone with a screen reader._
+_Note: the funky option gives us those weird characters but you should never use these characters in a real world situation because they are inaccessible to someone with a screen reader._

 We will be working out of the `56 - Sarcastic Text` folder.
 Open up `index.html`.